10 in stockasdf

 You can get to Arezzo by train.
 This is only 20 mins from Villa Pia and there are plenty of taxis outside the station, costing approx 50€.
 We recommend using the trains website The Man in Seat 61.
 Our nearest station is Arezzo, a short train ride from Florence.
 Click here.

 Terms and Conditions:

 • If your booking is cancelled less than 8 weeks before the start of your holiday 100% of the total price is forfeited.
 Please ensure that your travel insurance is arranged at the time of booking.

-• Holiday Insurance: It is a condition of accepting your booking that you have personal travel insurance, including cancellation insurance for medical reasons, redundancy, jury service etc. for all members of your party.
+• Holiday Insurance: It is a condition of accepting your booking that you have personal travel insurance, including cancellation insurance for medical reasons, coronavirus, redundancy, jury service etc. for all members of your party.
 Please note that the use of Villa Pia, its facilities, grounds, and swimming pool are entirely at the user’s risk.